niv256/simple_rootkit/README.md

 2. cd into src/
 3. Run make in order to build the module.
 4. Watch the kernel logging with `dmesg -w` in order to see printk messages in real time.
-5. Manually get kallsyms_lookup_name function with `sudo cat /proc/kallsyms | grep kallsyms_lookup_name`
-6. Insert the module with `sudo insmod rootkit.ko lookup_addr=[INSERT ADDRESS HERE]`.
+5. Insert the module with `sudo insmod rootkit.ko`.
-7. Create the character driver with `sudo mknod /dev/rootkit c [INSERT MAJOR HERE] 0`.
+6. Create the character driver with `sudo mknod /dev/rootkit c [INSERT MAJOR HERE] 0`.
    You can get the major number from the kernel messages in dmesg.
-8. Remove the module with `sudo rmmod rootkit.ko`.
+7. Remove the module with `sudo rmmod rootkit.ko`.

 ### Currently planned features: